Mount Woolley

 Mount Woolley is a mountain in Alberta, Canada, located in the Sunwapta River Valley of Jasper National Park, 1½ km south of Diadem Peak and is part of Winston Churchill Range of the Canadian Rockies.

 History

 The mountain was named in 1898 by J. Norman Collie after Herman Woolley.
 Woolley, a former football player, climbed extensively with Collie during his 1898 and 1902 expeditions into the Canadian Rockies.

-The first ascent was made in 1925 by a Japanese team consisting of S. Hashimoto, H. Hatano, T. Hayakawa, Y. Maki, Y. Mita and N. Okabe.
-They were guided by Hans Fuhrer, H. Kohler and J. Weber.
+The mountain's first ascent was made in 1925 by a group of climbers from the Japanese Alpine Club.
+They were headed by Yūkō Maki, who four years earlier had made the first ascent of the Eiger's Mittellegi Ridge.
+The other Japanese team members were T. Hayakawa, Y.Mita, S. Hashimoto, H. Hatano and N. Okabe.
+Two Swiss guides, Heinrich Fuhrer (Note: It has been written that Heinrich Fuhrer "is not to be confused with another Heinrich Fuhrer, the brother of Hans Fuhrer, who guided in the Jasper area only a few years later".
+A contemporary account provides further conformation by stating that "they engaged Heinrich Fuhrer, the brother of Ulrich of Finsteraarhorn fame, and Hans Kohler, the son of the well-known Niklaus Kohler of Meiringen" and "Mr. Maki and his party embarked for Japan and, later, the Swiss members returned to Europe.") and Hans Kohler guided the party, Jean Weber, an amateur Swiss mountaineer who also happened to be in Jasper at the time acted as assistant guide.
+A few days earlier the same group had made the first ascent of Mount Alberta.

 Geology

 Mount Woolley is composed of sedimentary rock laid down from the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

 Based on the Köppen climate classification, Mount Woolley is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Temperatures can drop below -20 °C with wind chill factors below -30 °C.